specklesystems/speckle-docs-OLD/user/tutorial-collab-rh-gh.md

 ![concept design](./img-collab-gh/GhMultiplayerConcept.png)

-When sending the data out, Mary is organising it a bit, rather than just "sending it".
-She is discussed with Bob and Franz in what way it would be useful for them down the line, when devising a structural system (Bob) and the roofing solution (Franz) and decided to separate the generator curves from the actual surfaces.
-She does this by creating and nesting a series of custom speckle objects that describe each hall section:
+When sending the data out, Mary is organising it a bit, rather than just _"sending it"_.
+She discussed with Bob and Franz how best to prepare it for them to use "down the line".
+When devising a structural system (for Bob) and the roofing solution (for Franz) they decided to separate the generator curves from the actual surfaces.
+Mary does this by creating and nesting a series of custom speckle objects that describe each hall section:

 ![sending the concept design](./img-collab-gh/GhMultiplayerConceptSend.png)

-TIP: When plugging data directly into a grasshopper sender and receiving it back out again, Speckle respects your tree structures; that might be enough!
+TIP: When plugging data directly into a Grasshopper sender and receiving it back out again, Speckle respects your tree structures; that might be enough!

 Lastly, Mary sends her work in the "concept" branch.
-In Grasshopper, to do so, the easiest way is to simply copy paste the branch url from online and plug it into the "S" input port of the sender.
+In Grasshopper, the easiest way to do this is to simply copy paste the branch URL from the [Speckle Web App](./web.md) and plug it into the "S" input port of the sender node.

-## **Step 2:** Structure Design
+## **Step 2:** Structural Design

 Bob will now start designing a structure for the market halls.
 To start, he will receive the surfaces from the conceptual modelling branch.
 Here's a quick video of the process:

 [receiving the data for structure generation](./img-collab-gh/structure-receive.mp4)

-Notice how, when Bob just received the data, there's no visible geometry.
+Notice how when Bob just received the data, there's no visible geometry.
 That's because it comes from upstream in a custom structure that needs to be expanded first to reach the actual geometry.

-Great - now Bob has a bunch of generator curves, as well as the original surfaces of the roof.
+Great!
+Now Bob has a bunch of generator curves, as well as the original surfaces of the roof.
 From here onwards, we can start designing our structure!
 Once done, Bob sends his structural design to the "structure" branch of the stream.

 ![structure preview](./img-collab-gh/structure-preview.png)